 Professionals choose to pursue a Master’s Degree in Forensic Science if they want to deepen their understanding of the discipline.
 Often, professionals in other related fields like lawyers and law enforcement officers may also get master’s degrees to broaden their understanding of crime scene investigation.

 Most online master’s programs in forensic science will require 32 credits, which at a normal full-time pace would take two years to complete.
-Because students who pursue a master’s program in this field are often already working professionals, many online master’s programs are very flexible and can be completed part-time.
+Students who pursue a master’s program in this field are often already working professionals.
+Many online master’s programs are very flexible and can be completed part-time.
 Alternatively, if you want to get your degree more quickly so that you can move up in the field, some online programs are accelerated.